-These types of insurance provide coverage for the most common risks businesses in the restaurant industry face.
+These insurance policies cover the most common risks faced by businesses in the restaurant industry.

-This policy covers legal fees, property damage, and medical costs if alcohol is served or sold at a restaurant to a visibly intoxicated person who then harms others.
+This policy covers legal fees, property damage, and medical costs if alcohol is served or sold at your restaurant to a visibly intoxicated person who then proceeds to harm others.

 Most business insurance policies exclude communicable disease coverage.
-Even if your restaurant has business interruption insurance, the disruption must usually be tied to a commercial property / business owner's policy claim to apply.
+Even if your restaurant has business interruption insurance, the disruption must usually be tied to a commercial property or business owner's policy claim to apply.

 If you think your restaurant might be eligible for a claim, contact your insurance company's claims department.
 Read more about business insurance and the coronavirus.